How To Get Fluffy Hair – Men

 The right way to use a sea salt spray is to spritz it 2-3 times into your damp hair, then use your fingers or a wide-tooth comb to gently spread it through your hair before blow-drying it.

-For those of you who have very straight, flat hair naturally, you might need a product with a little more hold than the styling cream or the sea salt spray we mentioned above.
+For those with naturally straight, flat hair, you may need a product with a bit more hold than the styling cream or sea salt spray we mentioned above.

 A volumizing mousse has similar qualities – it’s lightweight, it has a matte finish, and it adds hold and volume to your hair.

-Pump a big glob of mousse onto your palms and work it through your hair, focusing on the roots and pulling it out towards the ends.
+Pump a generous amount of mousse onto your palms and work it through your hair, focusing on the roots and gently pulling it out towards the ends.

 Blow Dry And Style

-Begin by blow-drying on medium heat and pointing the blow dryer at your roots, tipped slightly in the upward direction.
+Begin by blow-drying on medium heat, pointing the blow dryer at your roots and tipping them slightly upward.

-We recommend looking up some YouTube videos like the one linked below from Alex Costa if you don’t have your blow-drying technique down, as this is one of the most important steps to creating fluffy hair.
+We recommend looking up some YouTube videos, such as the one linked below from Alex Costa, if you don’t have your blow-drying technique down.

 Secure Your Style

-Now that your hair looks amazing, you need to secure it so that it doesn’t get ruined throughout the day.
+Now that your hair looks fantastic, you need to secure it so that it doesn’t get ruined throughout the day.

-Run a tiny bit of this matte styling clay through your hair to secure everything in place before you head out the door.
+Run a small amount of this matte styling clay through your hair to secure everything in place before heading out the door.

-If you live in a humid climate or unpredictable weather, you can opt for something a bit stronger – like a few spritzes of this light-hold matte hairspray
+If you live in a humid climate or experience unpredictable weather, you can opt for something a bit stronger, such as a few spritzes of this light-hold, matte hairspray

-The key here is to go very light on the product so that your hair looks natural – as if you rolled out of bed with your perfectly fluffy hair and put zero effort into it.
+The key here is to apply the product very lightly, so that your hair looks natural – as if you rolled out of bed with your perfectly fluffy hair and put zero effort into it.

 Maintaining The Look

 Plus, you don’t have to do it every morning.
-Many guys can get away with not washing their hair every single day because it’s not going to get greasy that quick.
+Many guys can get away with not washing their hair every day because it won’t get greasy that quickly.

 If you do your hair on Monday, you’ll probably be able to roll out of bed on Tuesday and still have fluffy hair.